 Any academic credential or sales training certification related to the automobile environment should be listed in your education section.
 Keep the format simple: What, Where, and When.
 Remember to include the current qualifications you are in the process of completing.

-Here are some examples of a Car Salesman Education Section:
+Examples of a Car Salesman Education Section:

 2018 Certificate in Dealership Compliance, Automobile Association, Melville, NY